 Filing Requirements for Beneficiaries.
-You must report income you received as a beneficiary of an estate or trust in the same manner as the estate or trust reported it to you.
-Enter interest on Lines 15a or b, dividends on Line 16, capital gains on New Jersey Schedule B, business or partnership income on Lines 17 or 20, etc. Enclose a copy of the Federal K-1 with your return.
+You must report the items of income or gain you receive as a beneficiary of an estate or trust on Line 25, "Other" income.
+Interest, dividends, capital gains, business or partnership income, etc. as listed on the Federal K-1 form(s) you received are to be netted together before inclusion on the "Other" income line.
+Enclose a copy of the Federal K-1(s) with your return.